Netspend Privacy Notice

 - From de-identified or aggregated Personal Data, including payment data associated with a Financial Product.

-For the purposes of this Privacy Notice, “biometrics” may include an individual’s physiological characteristics that can be used, singly or in combination with each other or with other identifying data, to establish individual identity.
+Biometric Information: For the purposes of this Notice, “biometrics” may include an individual’s physiological characteristics that can be used, singularly or in combination with each other or with other identifying data, to establish individual identity.
 Examples of biometrics include, but are not limited to, imagery of the iris, retina, fingerprint, face, hand, palm, vein patterns, and voice recordings, from which an identifier template, such as a faceprint, a minutiae template, or a voiceprint, can be extracted.
+We do not collect biometric information, but smartphones do for access.
+The consent process is part of the smartphone and is controlled by the user.

 Our collection of Personal Data is limited to the business and commercial purposes described below: